sebastiansauer/yart/README.md

 The following screenshot shows on the left hand side the raw markdown file and on the right hand side the compiled pdf paper.

 ![](https://raw.githubusercontent.com/sebastiansauer/yart/master/docs/yart_screenshot.png)

+## Features

+Being built on Pandoc, yart provides the typical features of Pandoc's Markdown, inculding citation, figures, tables and references thereto -- and basically, via a template, the fully featured LaTeX beauty.
+Being built on RMarkdown/knitr, R can be knitted into the text document.

+The specific addon of this template is that it configurates a LaTeX template suitable for (academic) reports so that the user does not have to deal with the LaTeX pecularities and can focus on writing/contents.
+There are a number of levers which can be adapted by the used in the yart template including author name, title, subtitle, address, date, referee's name, assignment name, school's name, due date.